 The Department currently has generation capacity of approximately 181 MW from coal-fired and gas/oil-fired electric generating stations.
 One older gas-fired steam unit has been removed from the market lowering the generation capacity by 54 MW.
-The peak load of the Department during the fiscal year ended September 30, 2018 was approximately 165 MW in July 2018.
+The peak load of the Department during the fiscal years ended September 30, 2019 and 2018, respectively, was approximately 161 MW in July 2019 and 165 MW in July 2018.